Here is a question I received recently about shooting... Single Camera Interviews ...!

 Be sure to have the interviewer sitting fairly close to the subject so that the conversation can be relaxed and without strain.

-The three point lighting technique is most preferred for a single camera interview.
+As for lighting… The three point lighting technique is most preferred for a single camera interview.

 Another way would be to move the camera around throughout the interview...
 Changing the viewpoint and angle to create more of an impact with the audience.

 This type of camera work is, of course, a bit tricky...
 And you have to ensure that your camera is stable (with no camera shake) and that everything stays in focus.

 It can be a lot of work and you need to plan it out carefully!
 But... if done right, it can be very dynamic and really pull your audience's attention into the interview.